To receive APNs offline message notifications, complete the following steps:

 }

-//The callback of AppDelegate returns a deviceToken, which needs to be reported to the Tencent Cloud backend after login.
+// The callback of AppDelegate returns deviceToken, which needs to be reported to the Tencent Cloud backend after login.

 -(void)application:(UIApplication *)app didRegisterForRemoteNotificationsWithDeviceToken:(NSData *)deviceToken